Get to know about Adobe Experience Manager (AEM) CIF Authoring.

 This article builds on those fundamentals.

 This document helps you understand how to use CIF for Content and Commerce specific authoring.
 After reading, you should:

-Open the side panel and select ‘Products’ from the dropdown.
+Open the side panel and select ‘Products’ from the drop-down list.

 You can browse the product catalog or use the full-text search field to find products.

 Products can be dropped on components that support product drops (example product teaser, product carousel) on directly on the page which automatically creates a product teaser component.

 If product and category data is required in commerce components or AEM back-office dialogs, AEM authors can use pickers which are UI elements to comfortably search and select product catalog data.

 Clicking the folder icon opens the picker modal UI (for example, product teaser)

 Products can be found either by browsing through the catalog structure on the left or search.
 Full-text search respects the selected category and limits the search results to this category.

 Products with variations are marked with a folder icon that can be clicked to show all variations.